Joe Ben Wheat: Early years

+As a child, Wheat often explored the sand dunes near his home, looking for arrowheads and potsherds, sparking an early interest in archaeology.
+His frequent exposure to textiles such as the Navajo saddle blankets sold in his father's store and used by members of the Van Horn community similarly inspired a fascination with weaving that later grew into a passion.
+At thirteen years old, Wheat participated in an archaeological expedition near his hometown led by Victor J. Smith from Sul Ross State Teachers College (now Sul Ross State University).
+This provided him with the opportunity to engage with professional archaeologists, with whom he maintained contact with for some time.

-Wheat first studied at Sul Ross Teachers College (now Sul Ross University) before transferring to Texas Technological College (now Texas Tech University).
-It was at Texas Tech that Anthropology professor William Curry Holden influenced him to pursue an education in anthropology at the University of California, Berkeley, where he received his bachelor's degree in 1937.
+Wheat first studied at Sul Ross Teachers College before transferring to Texas Technological College (now Texas Tech University).
+During his time at Sul Ross, he designed and created exhibits at a local museum.
+It was at Texas Tech that Anthropology professor William Curry Holden influenced him to pursue an education in anthropology at the University of California, Berkeley, where he received his bachelor's degree in 1937 having studied under the likes of Alfred Kroeber and Robert Lowie.
 Wheat accepted an archaeology position at Texas Tech as a field director for the Works Progress Administration in 1939, where he worked until World War II.

 In 1941 he joined the United States Army Air Forces and served four years of duty, during which time he became Master Sergeant.
+Wheat was stationed in multiple locations during these years, including Salina, Kansas, where he originally met Barbara.
+His archaeological background and pilot's license led to him initially doing aerial photography before receiving a promotion into communications.
+Soon after that promotion, he was recruited into intelligence, which he worked in for the rest of the war.
+Eventually, Wheat ended up in the Pacific theater with the 499 bombing group, spending around a year in Saipan.

+After the war, Wheat briefly studied at the Kansas City Art Institute to develop the skills necessary to illustrate archaeological field reports.
 In 1947 he worked for the Smithsonian Institution River Basin Surveys, where he became familiar with the Smithsonian nomenclature for archaeological site numbering, a method in which he made useful later in his career at the Yellow Jacket Colorado excavation site.
-Wheat attended the University of Arizona where he advanced his studies in Anthropology and earned his M.A. in 1949 and Ph.D. in 1953.
-During that time, he also worked as an Instructor of Anthropology and Field Foreman at the Archaeological Field School for the university.
-From 1952 to 1953 he was a Ranger and Archaeologist with the U.S. National Park Service at the Grand Canyon.
+He also married Pat in 1947, after which he began his graduate career in anthropology at the University of Arizona, earning his M.A. in 1949 and Ph.D. in 1953.
+During that time, he also worked as an instructor of anthropology and field foreman at the Point of Pines archaeological field school for the university.
+His dissertation of his work at Crooked Ridge Village was the basis for two publications, which have become standards in Mogollon archaeology.
+From 1952 to 1953 he was a ranger and archaeologist with the U.S. National Park Service at the Grand Canyon.